 Four to five months

-Make sure not to force-feed Baby, or encourage him to eat past his hunger.
-Follow his lead, and know that it’s normal for him to vary his formula intake at each feeding.
+Make sure not to force-feed Baby, or encourage them to eat past their hunger.
+Follow their lead, and know that it’s normal for them to vary their formula intake at each feeding.

 - Frequency of feeding: 6-7 feedings over 24 hours